campusdomar/PuMuKIT2-doc/UserGuide.md

 -   **Checkbox**: Used to select a MO for group-operations (to delete several MO at the same time, for instance).

 -   **Indicator of the multimedia object broadcasting.
-Announcement indicator**: A black <<A>> indicates that the MO is announced in the "Reciently Added" area of the home page.
+Announcement indicator**: A black "A" indicates that the MO is announced in the "Reciently Added" area of the home page.

 -   **Hamburger Icon**: Quick access to multiple MO-Management functions.